aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

 openai_json_fp = "./openai.json"
 postgres_json_fp = "./postgres.json"

-# the dataset file is licated in the tmp dir
+# the dataset file is located in the /tmp dir
 # postgres must have read access on all directories above where the file is located
 dataset_fp = "/tmp/vector_database_wikipedia_articles_embedded.csv"
 ```